-This is possible with the AX Semantics E-Commerce Suite.
+This is possible with the AX Semantics product "Personalized Commerce".
 With its help, customized product descriptions are individually displayed to the user.
 Depending on whether the visitor accesses the store for the first time, or has already chosen a product in their shopping cart, different descriptions are displayed for one and the same product.

 There is only first-party-real-user-data being used, which makes the entire process GDPR and CCPA compliant.

 A customer could hardly wish for a more individual and customized approach!

 Consumers wish to be personally provided with customized information that is relevant to them.
 When shoppers are personally addressed, the likelihood of a purchase increases considerably (McKinsey, 2021).
 The personalization of a customer's online shopping experience is the key to their satisfaction.

 B. Different Shopping and Payment Options For a Good Customer Experience

 Online shopping has become a standard shopping method for most people.
 However, computers are no longer the only tool used in this process.
 Simultaneously, the various payment options available online are playing a greater and greater role for consumers.
 In the following section, the various shopping and payment options are presented in greater detail.